 In Rel-16 the scenario parameters common to all scenarios for positioning evaluation are defined in Table 6.1.1-1 in TR 38.855[3] (see Table 6.1.1-1 in Appendix 7.3), which includes the carrier frequency, the PRS/SRS bandwidth, subcarrier spacing, gNB/UE noise figures, UE max.
 TX power, UE antenna configuration, UE radiation pattern and network synchronization, etc. It is proposed to reuse most of the common parameters defined in Table 6.1.1-1 in TR 38.855 (including Table 6.1.1-2 for UE radiation pattern in FR2) for IIOT scenarios, with possible modifications to minimize simulation overhead.

-Proposal 3: Reuse the common parameters defined in Table 6.1.1-1 in TR 38.855 (including Table 6.1.1-2 for UE radiation pattern in FR2) for IIOT scenarios.
+Proposal 4-1:

-4141
+Adopt the common parameters defined in Table 4-1 for the evaluation of InF scenarios